DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 - Open Lumix Tether, set your desired camera settings, and press the LV (live view) button:

 - Now in OBS, you can choose to add that particular window in the desktop streaming mode:

-This is just a quick free workaround if you need to use your Panasonic mirrorless camera as a webcam and you haven’t got a capture device.
+This is a quick, free workaround if you need to use your Panasonic mirrorless camera as a webcam and haven’t got a capture device.
 It’s slow, but it works.

 OBS Studio – Open Broadcaster Software (Windows, macOS, and Linux)

-OBS Studio is a powerful free and open-source software for video recording and live recording.
+OBS Studio is a powerful free and open-source video and live recording software.

 You still need to use either one of the free software mentioned above or – even better – a capture device before OBS will register your camera.

-It will allow you to capture audio and video from multiple sources at the same time and stream it to a lot of different platforms.
+It will allow you to simultaneously capture audio and video from multiple sources and stream it to many different platforms.

-It will also let you capture, record and stream your screen – or even specific windows on your desktop – as you can see in the Lumix Tether section below.
+As shown in the Lumix Tether section below, it will let you capture, record, and stream your screen – or even specific windows on your desktop.

-The audio mixer is powerful and has useful filters such as noise gate and noise suppression, and it even supports VST-plugins.
+The audio mixer is powerful and has useful filters such as a noise gate and noise suppression, and it even supports VST plugins.